es24h/es24h.github.io/_posts/2025-04-09-query-script.md

 doc['average_rating'].value
 ```

 This assumes that every document contains that field.
-If your data isn't clean, check whether the field has a value first.
+If your data isn't clean, check whether the field has a value first, otherwise Elasticsearch may return an error.
 This script returns the unmodified score if a document doesn't have a value for the `average_rating` field:

 ```
-doc['num_pages'].size() == 0 ? _score : _score + doc['average_rating'].value"
+doc['num_pages'].size() == 0 ? _score : _score + doc['average_rating'].value
 ```

 Putting this together as a search request: